AMWA-TV/is-11/docs/Overview.md

   - Additional details and recommendations for implementers of API providers and clients.
   - Information about compatibility between different API versions.

-The terms 'Node', 'Device', 'Sender' and 'Receiver' are used extensively in this documenation set.
+The terms 'Node', 'Device', 'Source', 'Flow', 'Sender' and 'Receiver' are used extensively in this documenation set.
 The [NMOS Technical Overview](https://specs.amwa.tv/nmos/main/docs/2.0._Technical_Overview.html) provides an outline of these terms, and IS-04 provides corresponding schema definitions.

 The terms 'Parameter Constraint' and 'Constraint Set' used in this documentation set are defined in [BCP-004-01][BCP-004-01].